As it’s Breast Cancer Awareness Month, we’re encouraging all women to check their breasts.

-- Any hard, irregular blob which does not move with your fingers or the rest of the breast tissue.
+- Any hard, irregular blob which does not move with your fingers or the rest of your breast tissue.

-- Any lumpy/bumpy swelling or dimpling, even changes in the texture of your boob or towards the armpit.
+- Any lumpy/bumpy swelling or dimpling, or changes in the texture of your boob or towards the armpit.

-- Changes in shape or size of one boob.
+- Changes in the shape or size of one boob.

-- Nipple discharge when you’re not pregnant or way past breastfeeding.
+- Nipple discharge in one or both breasts (when you’re not pregnant or way past breastfeeding).